ntu-aris/ntu_viral_dataset/evaluation_tutorial.md

 Q_est = (pose_est_data(:, [10, 7:9]));
 V_est =  pose_est_data(:, 11:13);
 ```
 Obviously, the first 5 commands extract the position, quaternion and velocity estimates from the log file `predict_odom.csv`.
 The indices are in accordance with the log of a `nav_msgs::Odometry` topic.
 This is our preferred message type since it already has definition for position, quaternion and velocity.
-If the chooses a different message type for their output, the indices should be accordingly revised.
+If the user chooses a different message type for their output, the indices should be accordingly revised.

 ### Compensating for the offset
 Due to the crystal prism being roughly 0.4 m away from the body frame's center in our [setup](sensors_and_usage#fig-hardware), if we directly take the difference between the body-centered estimate with the prism-centered groundtruth, a 0.4 m 'error' could be introduced to the error.
 So basically we need to keep the estimate and the grountruth referring to the same object.
 This needs the orientation information, but since no orienation ground truth is available, we shall convert our estimate to that of the prism's position, using the orientation estimate from our SLAM method, as well as the body-to-prism transform.
 This is done by the following command